Andersons Bay: History

 Andersons Bay had its own council briefly, the Bay Town Board.
 This administered the area from 1905 until its amalgamation with Dunedin City in 1912.

 Andersons Bay lost its post office when 580 others closed, or were reduced, on 5 February 1988.

 Andersons Bay hit news headlines in 1995 after one of New Zealand's most notorious crimes took place in Every Street, close to the boundary of Andersons Bay and Shiel Hill.
 The case, in which five of the six members of the Bain family were slain, led to one of New Zealand's most prominent causes célèbres after the arrest of the remaining member of the family, David Bain, for the murders.
 David Bain, found guilty, served 13 years of a life sentence before succeeding in having the case reopened.
 His retrial, in 2009, resulted in a verdict of "not guilty".

 On 15 March 2019 part of Somerville Street in Andersons Bay was cordoned off while police, including Armed Offenders Squad officers, searched a house formerly occupied by the perpetrator of the Christchurch mosque shootings.

+On 18 February 2026 a landslip on Belmont Lane led to the evacuation of seven properties and the temporary closure of Portobello Road between Portsmouth Drive and Timaru Street.